home products resource tuner tutorials

 </assembly>

-3. The important thing to note is that there should be no trustInfo statement in this manifest at this time.
+It's important to verify that there is no trustInfo statement in the manifest at this stage.

-5. Insert the TrustInfo section into the manifest:
+3. Now, let's insert the TrustInfo section into this manifest:

 <security>